weplate/backend/README.md

     - Requires GET parameters: `small1`, `small2`, `large`.
 Each parameter should be the id (primary key) of a MealItem
     - Returns an object of the form: `{ "small1": { "volume": <in mL>, "weight": <in g> }, "small2": { ... }, "large": { ... }` (the responses for `small2` and `large` are the same as for `small1`)

+### API Auth and Registration

+Also under `api/`:

+- POST `register/`: Registration, field structure is nearly identical to `settings/update/`, except you need the fields `username` and `password` as well
+  - GET `register/check_email/<email>`: Returns whether the email was valid (including whether it was taken already or not)
+- POST `token_auth/`: Token authentication.
+See below
+- `auth/`: I have no idea what this is for

 ### Analytics

 These are for creating and viewing analytics objects.
 All endpoints will be of the form `api/analytics/<endpoint>/`.
 Submitting a GET request will return the MAX_LOG_ENTRIES latest log entries for this endpoint (currently MAX_LOG_ENTRIES is set to 20).
 Submitting a POST request with the required parameters will add a new log entry.